Chichibabin reaction

 The Chichibabin reaction (pronounced ' (chē')-chē-bā-bēn) is a method for producing 2-aminopyridine derivatives by the reaction of pyridine with sodium amide.
 It was reported by Aleksei Chichibabin in 1914.
 The following is the overall form of the general reaction:

-The direct amination of pyridine with sodium amide takes place in liquid ammonia.
+The direct amination of pyridine with sodium amide can take place in liquid ammonia or an aprotic solvent such as xylene is commonly used.
 Following the addition elimination mechanism first a nucleophilic NH2− is added while a hydride (H−) is leaving.
+The reaction formally is a nucleophilic substitution of hydrogen SNH.

 Ciganek describes an example of an intramolecular Chichibabin reaction in which a nitrile group on a fused ring is the source of nitrogen in amination.

 Mechanism

-It is widely accepted that the Chichibabin reaction mechanism is an addition-elimination reaction that proceeds through an σ-adduct (Meisenheimer adduct) intermediate (the third structure).
-First, the nucleophilic NH2− group adds to the δ+ ring carbon atom pushing electrons onto the ring nitrogen atom and forming the anionic σ-adduct, which is stabilized by sodium.
-Electrons from the N atom are then pushed towards the ring forming a C=N bond and ejecting a hydride ion.
-The hydride ion abstracts a proton from the positively charged nitrogen atom, forming hydrogen gas.
-The ring nitrogen atom then pushes electrons back into the ring, regaining aromaticity, the now negatively charged NH group abstracts a proton from water giving the product, 2-aminopyridine.
+It is widely accepted that the Chichibabin reaction mechanism is an addition-elimination reaction that proceeds through an σ-adduct (Meisenheimer adduct) intermediate (the second structure shown in the reaction sequence).
+First, the nucleophilic NH2− group adds to the δ+ ring carbon atom, pushing electrons onto the ring nitrogen atom and forming the anionic σ-adduct, which is stabilized by sodium.
+Electrons from the N atom are then pushed towards the ring to regain aromaticity, forming a C=N bond and ejecting a hydride ion in the process.
+In forming hydrogen gas, the hydride deprotonates either ammonia, re-forming sodium amide, or the product, 2-aminopyridine.
+A workup step with acid is included to ensure formation of 2-aminopyridine.

 Reaction progress can be measured by the formation of hydrogen gas and red color from σ-adduct formation.

 Sodium amide is a handy reagent for the Chichibabin reaction but handling it can be dangerous and caution is advised.